Mosaic trisomy 8

 - Trisomy 8 mosaicism

 - Genetics Home Reference (GHR) contains information on Mosaic trisomy 8.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Mosaic trisomy 8.
 Click on the link to view a sample search on this topic.